🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 • Sudden weight loss without reason

-• Cough, shortness of breath or unusual fatigue
+• Coughing, shortness of breath or unusual fatigue

 • Sudden loss of appetite for more than 2 days